Jatendra/iitm_project1/README.md

 In details -

-Data Scraping Summary
+Data Scraping Summary<br>
-API Requests: Utilized the GitHub API to fetch user data and their repositories for individuals located in Berlin.
+API Requests: Utilized the GitHub API to fetch user data and their repositories for individuals located in Berlin.<br>
-Data Filtering: Filtered users based on follower count, hireable status, and account creation dates.
+Data Filtering: Filtered users based on follower count, hireable status, and account creation dates.<br>
 Data Storage: Compiled the relevant data into CSV files for analysis, utilizing Pandas for data manipulation.<br><br>
-Interesting Finding
+Interesting Finding<br>
 The most common surname identified was "Schneider," which had only three users associated with it.
 This indicates a limited representation of surnames among developers in Berlin, potentially reflecting broader trends in the local tech community or demographic.<br>

-Actionable Recommendation
+Actionable Recommendation<br>
 To increase visibility and hiring opportunities, developers should prioritize creating comprehensive profiles, including email addresses, and actively participating in open-source projects.
 This is particularly important as hireable users had a slightly lower tendency to share their emails, indicating potential areas for improvement in professional networking.